 - Keeping your pet’s environment stress-free.

-By following these simple steps, you can help reduce the risk of canine gastric torsion in your pet.
+By following these simple steps, you can help reduce the risk of bloat or gastric torsion in your pet.